 Disclosure to the public

-The Law regulates the means by which an issuer may disclose information to the public.
-Only the General Director (i.e. the Chief Executive Officer) or a duly authorized person of an issuer can disclose information.
-Such information must be disclosed in particular ways: through mass media, on an issuer's own materials, or via information channels operated by the Stock Exchange or the Securities Trading Centre.
-These provisions suggest that information is effectively communicated to the market if:
+The Law regulates the means by which an issuer must disclose inside information to the public.
+Only the legal representative or a duly authorized person of an issuer can disclose information.
+Such information must be disclosed in particular ways: on the website of the issuer, the Stock Exchange, Vietnam Securities Depository and Clearing Corporation, on the information disclosure system of the State Securities Commission, in the mass media, or in a way that follows the Stock Exchange Rules.
+These provisions suggest that information is effectively communicated to the market if it is sent using these means.

-Sanctions against misuse of inside information are provided in Decree 36/2007/ND-CP of the Government, dated 8 March, 2007.
-A person who has access to inside information and who purchases or sells securities based on such information, discloses such information, or suggests that another person purchase or sell securities, is subject to an administrative penalty in the form of monetary fine and confiscation of illegally gained income.
-The monetary fine runs from VND 30 million to VND 50 million if the violator is an individual, and from VND 50 million to VND 70 million for an entity.
-The sanctions may apply for mere disclosure of the information; it is not necessary to prove that the information was used or even that a transaction occurred.
+Sanctions against misuse of inside information are provided in Decree 156/2020/ND-CP of the Government dated 31 December 2020.
+A person who has access to inside information and who purchases or sells securities based on such information, discloses such information, or suggests that another person purchase or sell securities based on such information, is subject to an administrative penalty in the form of a monetary fine, a suspension of operations and confiscation of illegally gained income.
+The monetary fine is 10 times the illegally gained income, but no less than VND 1.5 billion if the offender is an individual, and VND 3 billion if an entity.
+The securities practice certificate of an individual offender (if he has one) may be suspended for 18-24 months.
+An entity offender may have its securities business operation suspended for 1-3 months.
+Sanctions may apply for mere disclosure of the information; it is not necessary to prove that the information was used or even that a transaction occurred.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.